-In contrast, POC questions why Line 1600 should be derated and concludes that Line 1600 should not be derated.
+In contrast, for different reasons, both POC and ORA questionPOC questions why Line 1600 should be derated and concludeconcludes that Line 1600 should not be derated.
 According to POC, "Applicant has concluded, based upon its own ILI and Direct Examination (DE) inspections, that Line 1600 is safe to operate at transmission pressures of 512 psig or 640 psig.
 There is no evidence that derating Line 1600 to 320 psig would make the line more safe."
 (POC Opening Brief at 29-30.)
-POC is very concerned that "periodic internal inspection with ILI tools would likely no longer be possible if the Line 1600 MAOP is reduced to 320 psig and Applicant does not intend to do any further ILI inspections on Line 1600 at 320 psig."
+POC is very concerned that "periodic internal inspection with ILI tools would likely no longer be possible if the Line 1600 operatingpressureMAOP is reduced to 320 psig and Applicant does not intend to do any further ILI inspections on Line 1600 at 320 psig."
 (POC Opening Brief at 30.)
-Therefore, POC contends that the risk associated with running it as a distribution line would increase due to not being able to "pig" the line.

-&lt;sup>52 LJF (Longitudinal Joint Factor) refers to the term "E" (determined in accordance with 49 CFR, Part 192, § 192.113) in the Design Formula (See 49 CFR, Part 192 § 192.105).
+4951 LJF (Longitudinal Joint Factor) refers to the term "E" (determined in accordance with 49 CFR, Part 192, § 192.113) in the Design Formula (See 49 CFR, Part 192 § 192.105).
 It is used in calculating the design pressure for steel pipe, and represents a level of confidence in the overall strength of a longitudinal seam weld.